 - 2.4% for motorcycles

-Duty rates can still change, so you should check the latest information with US CBP.
+Duty rates can still change, so you should check the latest information with the US CBP.

-Besides import duties, taxes and other fees may be levied.
+In addition to import duties, taxes, and other fees may be levied.
 For example, customs clearance fees and sales tax may apply in specific locations, depending on where the car comes into the US.

-Your ride may get taxed if your vehicle doesn't meet US fuel economy standards.
-It's called the "gas guzzler tax."
-It applies to specific passenger cars, but not to trucks or SUVs.
-You can find a list of rides that this tax will impose on the EPA website.
+You may be taxed if your vehicle doesn't meet US fuel economy standards.
+This tax is called the "gas guzzler tax."
+It applies to specific passenger cars but not to trucks or SUVs.
+The EPA website has a list of rides that this tax will impose.

 For a smooth import process, have all the necessary payment forms ready.
 You may get fined if you fail to comply with these duties or taxes.
 Or worse, it can get your vehicle seized.